845558128/DAT505_GitHub/Final Project/README.md

 ### Usage ####

-This code uses a number of plug-ins to control the mouse, keyboard and some special effects.
+This code uses a number of JS documents to control the mouse, keyboard and some special effects.

 ```html
 <script src="js/three.min.js"></script>